 Accessing your health records

-The Data Protection Act 1998 allows you to find out what information about you is held in our records.
+The General Data Protection Regulations allows you to find out what information about you is held in our records.
 This applies to both manual and computer processed records.
-This is known as ‘rights of subject access‘.
-If you want to see your health records you should make a written request to the NHS organisations where you are being, or have been, treated.
-You are entitled to receive a copy, although an administration charge will usually be made.
-More information on the Data Protection Act and Freedom of Information Act is available here.
+This is known as ‘Subject Access Request‘.
+If you want to see information on your dental referrals then you can find our how to do this here.
+Under the new regulations there is no charge for us to supply this information to you.
+If you are interested in Freedom of Information requests, you can learn more about these here.